-Circuit diagram: You can see in the circuit below that the as the residence of the photo resistor reduces (as a result of more light reaching it) the voltage of Alar will go up towards 5V.
+Circuit diagram: You can see in the circuit below that when the resistance of the photo resistor reduces (as a result of more light reaching it) the voltage on Ain will go up towards 5V.
 If the resistance of the photo resistor increases (as a result of less light reaching it) the voltage on Ain will fall towards Gnd (0V).

-Figure 3.3 Circuit diagramsas
+Figure 3.3 Circuit diagram